 (7) Each entry to the client record must be current, accurate, signed, and dated with the date of entry by the individual making the entry.
 The record must include all services whether furnished directly or under arrangement.
 Correction fluid or tape must not be used in the record.
 Corrections must be made by striking through the error with a single line and must include the date the correction was made and the initials of the person making the correction.

-(8) Inactive client records may be preserved on microfilm, optical disc or other electronic means and may be stored at the parent agency location, branch office, alternate delivery site, administrative support site, or records storage facility.
-Security must be maintained and the record must be readily retrievable by the agency.
+(8) Inactive client records may be preserved on microfilm, optical disc or other electronic means and may be stored at the parent agency location, branch office, ADS, administrative support site, or records storage facility.
+Security must be maintained, and the record must be readily retrievable by the agency.

 (9) Each client record must include the following elements as applicable to the scope of services provided by the agency:

-(A) client application for services including, but not limited to: full name; sex; date of birth; name, address, and telephone number of parent(s) of a minor child, or legal guardian, or other(s) as identified by the individual; physician's name and telephone numbers, including emergency numbers; and services requested;
+(A) client application for services including, but not limited to: the client’s full name, sex, date of birth; name, address, and telephone number of each parent of a minor child, or legal guardian, or any other person as identified by the individual; physician's name and telephone numbers, including emergency numbers; and services requested;

 (B) initial health assessment, pertinent medical history, and subsequent health assessments;

 (C) care plan, plan of care, or individualized service plan, as applicable.
 The care plan or the plan of care must include, as applicable, medication, dietary, treatment, and activities orders.
-The requirements for the individualized service plan for personal assistance service clients are located in §97.404 of this chapter (relating to Standards Specific to Agencies Licensed to Provide Personal Assistance Services).
-The requirements for the plan of care for hospice clients are located in §97.403 of this chapter (relating to Standards Specific to Agencies Licensed to Provide Hospice Services);
+An individualized service plan for a personal assistance service client must comply with §558.404 of this chapter (relating to Standards Specific to Agencies Licensed to Provide Personal Assistance Services).
+A plan of care for a hospice client must comply with §558.403 of this chapter (relating to Hospice Plan of Care;

 (D) clinical and progress notes.
 Such notes must be written the day service is rendered and incorporated into the client record within 14 working days;